 IBS isn’t a condition like diabetes or heart disease.
-In these conditions there is a clear understanding of how they develop and how to test for them.
+In those conditions, there is a clear understanding of how they develop and how to test for them.

 The multiple factors that contribute to IBS have recently been explored in a peer reviewed article entitled “Does Irritable Bowel Syndrome Exist?
 Identifiable and Treatable Causes of Associated Symptoms Suggest It May Not”.

-The article in fact focuses on discussing that there are many underlying issues that can contribute to digestive system being sent out of balance.
+The article in fact focuses on discussing that there are many underlying issues that can contribute to the digestive system being sent out of balance.

 By identifying which underlying factors are most relevant to you and addressing them that we work towards bringing about lasting change.

 The underlying causes of IBS fall into 3 categories